 - Docker makes it a lot easier for sysadmins to share their work and collaborate.

-- The Docker index is similar to Github in that it hosts public Docker projects that people can look at and try out.
+- Docker Hub is similar to Github in that it hosts public Docker projects that people can look at and try out.
 There is a monthly fee to host private Docker projects.

 Like Git, the way to learn Docker is to just start using it.
 This is easy because the folks at Docker.io have set up a great series of tutorials online.
 If you want to learn this stuff, I recommend just doing them all, one after the other, in succession.
 After a while, things will start clicking.